vkorbes/ellenkorbes.github.io/_includes/talks.md

 #### Learn Neural Networks With Go—Not Math!
 October, 2019 — Code, not math!
 Algorithms, not logarithms!
 At Codemotion Berlin.
 [Info](https://events.codemotion.com/conferences/berlin/2019/wp-content/themes/event/detail-talk.php?detail=14172).

+## Previous

+#### The Quest For The Snappiest Go & Kubernetes Workflow
+November, 2019 — Trying everything to get the smallest possible time between code-change and the new process running in my cluster.
+At DevFest Berlin.
+[Info](https://2019.devfest-berlin.de/schedule/2019-11-09?sessionId=1024).

 #### The State of Kubernetes Development Tooling
 November, 2019 — How to achieve an optimal development workflow when developing for Kubernetes.
 At Velocity Berlin.
 [Info](https://conferences.oreilly.com/velocity/vl-eu/public/schedule/detail/78849).

+#### Learn Neural Networks With Go—Not Math!
+November, 2019 — Code, not math!
+Algorithms, not logarithms!
+At GDG Lviv, Ukraine.
+[Info](https://www.meetup.com/GDG-Lviv/events/265819746/).

+#### The Quest For The Snappiest Go & Kubernetes Workflow
+November, 2019 — Trying everything to get the smallest possible time between code-change and the new process running in my cluster.
+At GDG Lviv, Ukraine.
+[Info](https://www.meetup.com/GDG-Lviv/events/265819746/).

+#### The State of Kubernetes Development Tooling
+October, 2019 — How to achieve an optimal development workflow when developing for Kubernetes.
+At the Open Source Summit EU, in Lyon, France.
+[Info](https://osseu19.sched.com/event/TLKy/the-state-of-kubernetes-development-tooling-ellen-korbes-garden).

 #### Learn Neural Networks With Go—Not Math!
 October, 2019 — Code, not math!
 Algorithms, not logarithms!
 At Trondheim Developer Conference, Norway.
 [Info](https://2019.trondheimdc.no/program/4c0f0426028f4cc6929077db55ef6781).